formatjs/formatjs/packages/cli/README.md

 # @formatjs/cli

-We've migrated the README to [here](../../website/docs/tooling/cli.md).
+We've migrated the docs to https://formatjs.io.